cinzinga/cinzinga.github.io/_posts/2025-08-13-Hacking-The-Qingping-Air-Monitor-2.md

 ## Crafting our Malicious Update

 As previously discussed, `ota.sh` seems like a good candidate to insert our own Bash commands.
-Let's try a `curl` command to a web server we control to see if these commands will be execution upon updating the software.
+Let's try a `curl` command to a web server we control to see if these commands will be executed upon updating the software.

 ![](/assets/images/qingping/9.png)